-Your additional comment about their not being much advantage to booking a package with a travel agent over booking online is laughable, as I usually will not only be able to match or beat the online price, but will be able to negotiate extra amenities, and possible upgrades.
-Not to mention if something goes wrong, the customer is not sitting on hold for 3 hours with a foreign call center that knows absolutely nothing about their trip or their itinerary.
+The additional comment about there not being much advantage to booking a package with a travel agent over booking online is debatable, as we usually will not only be able to match or beat the online price, but will be able to negotiate extra amenities, and possible upgrades.
+Not to mention if something goes wrong, the client is not sitting on hold for 3 hours with a foreign call center that knows absolutely nothing about their trip or their itinerary.
 Most travel agents have industry wide contacts, and pull, and are able to get to the top of the food chain for a resolution should something occur, and we do it as part of our service!
-Plus travel agents have inside information on different flights as well as a huge network of other agencies to collaborate with.
+Also, travel agencies have inside information on different flights as well as a huge network of other agencies to collaborate with.

 3. They may not have been to the hotel or on the cruise ship they’re recommending.

-When you mention that we lie about the places we have been to, or sell things that we haven’t experienced, you then lead other’s to believe that we can’t be trusted.
+When you mention that we lie about the places we have been to, or sell things that we haven’t experienced, you then lead your readers to believe that we can’t be trusted.
 Of course we haven’t been to every single place that we recommend!
 To do so would take more than several lifetimes!
-What I do recommend is places and areas that I have visited myself, or have had continuous knowledge or training in.
-I specialize in areas that I know well, and will also network with other agencies for more information.
-Between me and the agencies that I work with, we have been there, done that, and seen it all!
-You forget that those who work for the large online booking agencies have absolutely no knowledge on most properties, much less have traveled in their entire lives!
+What we do recommend is places and areas that we have visited ourselves or have had continuous knowledge or training in.
+We specialize in areas that we know well, and will also network with other agencies for more information.
+Between us and the agencies and suppliers that we work with, we have been there, done that, and seen it all!
+We mustn't forget that those who work for the large online DIY consumer booking agencies have absolutely no knowledge on most properties, much less have traveled in their entire lives!

 4. Be flexible with travel dates and airports.

-When you mention that travel agents are not flexible when it comes to others getaways, you are grossly mistaken, as we will tirelessly customize trips according to a customer’s tastes, budget, and desires.
-Your telling people that they should go and book their air on their own is misleading, as we know that customer’s will garner the most savings when you combine air with another component or package.
-However if booking air alone is their only need, then an online travel site like Kayak is ideal!
+When you mention that travel agents are not flexible when it comes to others getaways, you are mistaken, as we will tirelessly customize trips according to our client's tastes, budget, and desires.
+Telling readers that they should go and book their air on their own is misleading, as we know that customer’s will garner the most savings when you combine air with another component or package.
+However if booking air alone is their only need, then an online aggregating travel site like Kayak can be ideal.

 5. Travel insurance may not be necessary.

-Your paragraph about travel agencies offering insurance because it can increase their commission is also misleading, as certain stated do require that we offer insurance to our customers!
-Telling people that just because they have health coverage here is the US, and that they may be covered is doing a disservice, as you forget to mention that if someone needs to be airlifted out of a country or off a ship that their regular coverage is not going to be any help in a foreign country.
+The paragraph about travel agencies offering insurance because it can increase their commission is also misleading, as certain states do require that we offer insurance to our clients.
+Telling readers that just because they have health coverage here is the US, and that they may be covered is doing a disservice, as you forget to mention that if someone needs to be airlifted out of a country or off a ship that their regular coverage is not going to be any help in a foreign country.
 Not to mention that one’s personal health insurance is not going to cover trip cancellation.
-Travel insurance is something that must be decided on an individual basis; and I for one would not be crazy enough to recommend to others that their health insurance will cover them.
+Travel insurance is something that must be decided on an individual basis.

 6. They’re best for milestone trips.